LoyalSphere/opentelemetry-instrumentation-rack-ruby2.6-experimental/README.md

 # OpenTelemetry Rack Instrumentation

+## Note: This is a version of the opentelemetry-instrumentation-rack v0.23.4 gem modified to run on Ruby 2.6 and up.
+This has been given the version number v0.21.23.4.

+## This gem is required by the modded opentelemetry-instrumentation-grape gem (v0.0.1.4) that was adapted to run on Ruby 2.6 and up.
 The Rack instrumentation is a community-maintained instrumentation for the [Rack][rack-home] web server interface.

 ## How do I get started?